kommitters/.github/CONTRIBUTING.md

-# Contributing
+# Contributing 🎉

 Hi there!
 We are thrilled that you'd like to contribute to this project.
-Your help is essential for keeping it great. 🎉🙌
+Your help is essential for keeping it great 🙌.

 Contributions to this project are [released][contributions-under-repo] to the public under the project's open source license.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted:
 - Follow standards for style and code quality.
-- Write tests.
+- Write tests (if applicable).
 - Keep your change as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 - Write a [good commit message][commit-msg].
 - All content, comments, pull requests and other contributions must comply with the [code of conduct][coc].

 ## Getting started

-* Make sure you have a [GitHub account](https://github.com/signup/free).
+* Make sure you have a [GitHub account][github-signup].
 * Create a GitHub issue for your contribution, assuming one does not already exist.
   * Choose one of the templates and clearly describe the issue.
 * Fork the repository on GitHub.